sjha24/CustomerManagementSystems/README.md

 # CustomerManagementSystems

 ## Project Summary
 This repository contains a CRUD application for managing customers.
 The backend is built with Spring Boot and MySQL, featuring JWT Bearer token-based authentication.
-The frontend is integrated using HTML, CSS, JavaScript, React.js, Bootstrap,Router and axios, allowing users to interact with the backend APIs.
+The frontend is integrated using HTML, CSS, JavaScript, React.js, Bootstrap,Router and axios, allowing users to interact with the backend APIs.only Authnticated user can do CRUD Operation on Customer

 ## Technology Used
 * Java